 If they do not respond within the time frame required, which happens a lot, then you can motion for dismissal when you show up to court.
 Send this request via certified mail, so you have proof of delivery date if this happens.
 From my experience, this rule gets more speeding tickets thrown out in Washington State than any others in this guideline.
 You also get to go to court already knowing you've won.
 By far the least stressful.

 Untimely Filing of Infraction

-According to IRLJ 2.2(d) an officer must file your infraction with the court within 5 days of the date the speeding ticket was issued, excluding Saturdays, Sundays, and holidays.
-This is a mistake commonly made by officers, not expecting to be called out on it.
+According to IRLJ 2.2(d), an officer must file your infraction with the court within five days of the date the speeding ticket was issued, excluding Saturdays, Sundays, and holidays.
+This is a mistake commonly made by officers, who are not expecting to be called out on it.
 If you receive the documents requested in your request for discovery on time, the date of filing will be included here.
 Failing to file on time is immediate grounds for dismissal in Washington State.

 Inadequate SMD Certification

 IRLJ 6.6 is the speeding ticket miracle cure.
 This is the singular law used by Washington State attorneys to get a majority of their client's speeding tickets dismissed.
 Every speed measuring device used by police officers must be regularly maintained and calibrated.
 The state is very specific in defining how often calibration must be done and who is allowed to do so.